How do you compare different Interior Design quotes?

 We understand that since you are looking for getting interiors done for your home, you are definitely looking for a good interior designer who will be able to do your work within a certain budget.
 You will get multiple quotes from multiple people.
-The question which most people ask is how to compare different quotes?
+The question which most people ask is how to compare different interior design quotes?
 The reasons are obvious:

 - While some of us know about interiors, most of us are completely new to this domain and hence have no clue about the work.

 - The quotes given to us are not standard.
 Simply Interiors gives the quote with some details.
 Someone else may give the quote with some other specifications.

 So how to you compare the different quotes that you have got?
 Read on or check the video below as well.